bonnypanicker/new-dominder---reminder-app/Running 'gradlew appbundleRelease'22.md

-Running 'gradlew :app:assembleRelease' in /home/expo/workingdir/build/android
+Running 'gradlew :app:bundleRelease' in /home/expo/workingdir/build/android
 Welcome to Gradle 8.13!
 Here are the highlights of this release:
 - Daemon JVM auto-provisioning
  - Enhancements for Scala plugin and JUnit testing
  - Improvements for build authors and plugin developers For more details see https://docs.gradle.org/8.13/release-notes.html To honour the JVM settings for this build a single-use Daemon process will be forked.
 For more on this, please refer to https://docs.gradle.org/8.13/userguide/gradle_daemon.html#sec:disabling_the_daemon in the Gradle documentation.
 Daemon will be stopped at the end of the build